CytoidCommunity/Cytoid-wiki/docs/en/gameplay/mods.md

 > Add an HP bar to the game.

-- By enabling Hyper, it will add an HP bar to the game, initial HP value is ``difficulty * 75`` (1000 if it's ? difficulty).
-If it reaches to 0, you will automatically fail the game.
+- By enabling Hyper, it will add an HP bar to the game, the initial HP value is ``difficulty * 75`` (1000 if it's ? difficulty).
+If it reaches 0, you will automatically fail the game.
 - HYPER works differently in Ranked and Practice

 ::: details Practice